 BancFirst offers four checking accounts.
 Their BancFree Checking account is free from account fees or minimum balance requirements.

 It comes with a free rewards MasterCard debit card.
-The account doesn’t earn interest but comes with various security features, such as identity theft protection.
+The account doesn’t earn interest but has various security features, such as identity theft protection.

 When it comes to savings accounts, BancFirst has three options available.
 Their BancFirst Savings Account starts earning interest once it holds more than $100.
 A monthly maintenance fee of $1 applies should your balance fall below $100.